manassesV/awscloudformationec2/README.md

 # awscloudformationec2
-create ec2 by cloud formation
+deploy infrastructure code with ec2 and s3.